yosefGth1/HomeAssignment/README.md

 In our team we are using some software technologies that we want you to be familiar with and also demonstrate your ability to understand and work with them.

-In this task we want you to create a full stack app , that includes taking user input from a well designed UI and then preforming some procesing on the data (such as validation and metadata extraction)  and then doing some CRUD operations with a selected DB.
+In this task we want you to create a full stack app , that includes taking user input from a well designed UI and then preforming some procesing on the data, and then doing some CRUD operations with a selected DB.

 <details>